jimporter/mopack/doc/reference/file-structure.md

 export:
   submodules: <submodules>
   build: <build>
-  usage: <usage>
+  linkage: <linkage>
 ```

 `submodules` <span class="subtitle">*optional, default*: `null`</span>
 : A list of available submodules, or `*` to indicate that any submodule name
   should be accepted.
 If this is specified, using this package via `mopack
-  usage` *must* specify a submodule.
-To declare that submodules are optional for
+  linkage` *must* specify a submodule.
+To declare that submodules are optional
-  usage, you can specify a dictionary:
+  for linkage, you can specify a dictionary:

         submodules:
           names: <submodules>